Travel Guidance

 Avoid accessing union or political organizing platforms directly while traveling

-Social Media & Communication Safety
+Social Media & Communication Safety - Before Crossing

 Use encrypted messaging apps (Signal with disappearing messages) for sensitive communications